Explore the Axion Dark Matter through the Radio Signals from Magnetic White Dwarf Stars: Conclusions

 \subsubsection{Acknowledgements}

+The authors would like to thank Lilia Ferrario, Anson Hook, Yonatan Kahn, Domitilla de Martino, Alessandro Strumia, Piero Ullio, and Samuel J. Witte for helpful discussions.
 The work of JWW is supported by the research grant "the Dark Universe: A Synergic Multi-messenger Approach" number 2017X7X85K under the program PRIN 2017 funded by the Ministero dell'Istruzione, Universit$\grave{a}$ e della Ricerca (MIUR).
 The work of XJB, RMY, and PFY is supported by the National Key R\&D Program of China (No. 2016YFA0400200), the National Natural Science Foundation of China (Nos.
 U1738209 and 11851303).